birdofpreyru/react-global-state/docs/docs/api/hooks/useasynccollection.md

     ```ts
     useAsyncCollection<StateT, typeof path, typeof id>(id, path, loader);
     ```
-    Instead of this, you should prefer to use the [withGlobalStateType()] function to get and use a specially wrapped version of this hook, with "locked-in" [StateT] type, which allows TS to auto-evaluate the values of **PathT** and **IdT** from given arguments, and thus allows to use the hook this way:
+    Instead of this, you should prefer to use the [API] interface to get and use a specially wrapped version of this hook, with "locked-in" [StateT] type, which allows TS to auto-evaluate the values of **PathT** and **IdT** from given arguments, and thus allows to use the hook this way:
     ```ts
+    import RGS, { type API } from '@dr.pogodin/react-global-state';

-    const { useAsyncCollection } = withGlobalStateType<StateT>();
+    const { useAsyncCollection } = RGS as API<StateT>;

     // Behind the scene, TS still attempts to auto-evaluate the DataT type
     // based on StateT, typeof id, and typeof path; and uses it to type check